 Smaller participating homes.
-Relatedly, the study’s analysis of 2017 – 2019 program data showed the size of the average participating home (i.e., square footage of conditioned space) declined over time for both HES & HES-IE and across all heating fuel types.
-Specifically, the team observed a modest decline in home size over this three-year period.
-This contributed to the lower average pre-program energy consumption and, in turn, meant reduced opportunity for program savings.
-27
+Relatedly, the study’s analysis of 2017 – 2020 program data showed the size of the average participating home (i.e., square footage of heated space) declined modestly over time for natural gas heated homes that participated in both HES & HES-IE and across all heating fuel types.
+The study decline in home size over these four year is less than the observed decline in consumption, which suggests the observed decrease in consumption over time is only partially driven by home size.

+Figure 27: HES & HES-IE Average Participant Heated Square Footage by Year and Fuel Type